mcapurri/Futura/README.md

 ## Futura

-Mobile only App built to promote plastic recycling in Nigeria.
+Mobile only App built to promote plastic recycling in Nigeria.__
 It allows to find plastic drop-offs around you.
-It keeps score of your credit, based on the amount of plastic deposited Resources page offers an updated list of article about the recycling and sustainability in Africa Database managed with MongoDB
+It keeps score of your credit, based on the amount of plastic deposited.__
+Resources page offers an updated list of article about the recycling and sustainability in Africa.__
+Database managed with MongoDB

 ## Technologies used: